 Your Affiliate Page

-The Affiliate page (accessible from your profile) shows your referral activity and lets you customize your share link.
+The Affiliate page (accessible from the header) shows your referral activity and lets you customize your share link.
 It is also available as an Affiliate tab on any profile you visit, scoped to that profile.
 The page surfaces:- Your share URL (with vanity slug if set, or a UUID fallback)

 - A rewards claim table listing accrued referral earnings ready to claim